KonkerLabs/KonkerImageNN/README.md

 ## Product change detection
 ### `detect_product_changes.py`
 Can be used to manually detect product changes between two different images.
 Expects two pathes to images to compare.
-All variable
+The algorithm used can be determinded here: [ImageNeuralNetworks.pdf](../product-change-detection/ImageNeuralNetworks.pdf)

 ```
 usage: Detecting Product changes [-h] [--scale_factor SCALE_FACTOR]